bitrise-io/devcenter/_articles/en/tutorials/docker/use-your-own-docker-image.md

 ### Building and running a Dockerfile

-Here is a bit more complex example of using your own `Dockerfile` in your repository to define the docker environment:
+You can use your own `Dockerfile` on Bitrise in your repository to define the Docker environment:

     ---
     format_version: 1.3.1